zerwes/ansible-tags-test/README.md

 see: https://github.com/ansible/ansible/issues/78153

+As this is documented and the behavior is as expected, I am archiving this (even if the logic and behavior is not comprehensible for me).

 ## playbook
 playbook to demonstrate that if a first (pre-run) task sets `gather_facts` to `false`, subsequent calls to roles will skip gathering facts if we use a tag just applying to a role.